 Our advice in severe injury cases to clients is that you have to bring a lawsuit against a GEICO insured as opposed to accepting a pre-suit settlement offer if you want to get as much money as you can for your claim.

 Elsewhere on this website, we offer information about the settlement value of car and truck accident claims and provide examples of settlements and verdicts that our firm and other lawyers have had in cases against GEICO.
 But those are "end of the day" answers.
 Many victims want to figure out something far more immediate: how much of a first settlement offer can I expect GEICO?

 GEICO's first settlement offer will probably not be for much compared to the seriousness of the case.
 At Miller & Zois, we went through some old files to try to give victims an idea of how much money GEICO offered compared to the client's medical bills.
 So we pulled some random first settlement offers along with the amount of the client's medical bills to give you some idea of what you might be able to expect.
 We do not think this kind of data is available anywhere else.
 We have looked everywhere ourselves to find something similar.

 First, let's talk about what we have done here.
 We have pulled cases largely at random of auto accident cases that Miller & Zois has had with GEICO in recent years.
-We are not providing any relevant facts about the type of injury, the crash itself, lost wages... almost every vital fact you would want to know about the case to properly value it.
+We are not providing any relevant facts about the type of injury, the crash itself, lost wages... almost every vital fact you would want to know about the case to properly value it and what a reasonable payout would be.

-So why do these statistics have any meaning at all to calculate GEICO car accident settement amounts?
+So why do these statistics have any meaning at all to calculate GEICO car accident settlement amounts?
 Well, when you throw out the outliers, the numbers fall into a predictable pattern.
 But keep in mind too that GEICO's first settlement offer also does not correctly value the case.
 The company's first offers fall into one of three categories:

 - Crazy Low